 When is the last time the Astros hosted fans?

-The Astros hosted over 1,200 socially-distanced fans at the 2021 Winter Invitational from Jan.
-29-31.
+The Astros hosted socially-distanced fans at the 2021 Shriners Hospitals for Children College Classic from March 5-7.
 Prior to this event and prior to the COVID-19 pandemic, the Astros hosted over 40,000 fans at the three-day 2020 College Classic.
 The last Astros game at Minute Maid Park that was played in front of fans was Game 7 of the 2019 World Series with an announced attendance of 43,326.

 Are these the guidelines for the entire 2021 season?